phnx-im/docs/src/spec/authentication_service.md

 * look up the initial client's ClientCredential in the ephemeral DB based on the `user_id`
 * authenticate the request using the signature key in the ClientCredential
 * check (again) if the user id already exists
-* check if the user's chosen username is already taken
 * create the user entry with the information given in the request
 * create the initial client entry
 * delete the entry in the ephemeral OPAQUE DB